VIDA-NYU/raster-join/README.md

 --outputTime: Path to output file containing the performance results.
 Optional argument.

+**Examples:** The following examples assume that the executable is in the release folder.

+release/RasterJoin.exe --nIter 3 --joinType raster --accuracy 10 --backendIndexName <path to data folder>/taxi/taxi_full_index --locAttrib 1 --polygonList <path to data folder>/polys/nyc_polys.txt --polygonDataset neigh --startTime 1230768000 --endTime 1272808000

+The above command executes the bounded raster join with an accuracy of 10 meters.
+The join is performed 3 times.

-**Example:** ./RasterJoin --nIter 10 --joinType raster --backendIndexName <path to data folder>/taxi/taxi_full_index --polygonList <path to data folder>/polys/nyc_polys.txt --polygonDataset neigh --locAttrib 1 --indexRes 1024 --nAttrib 2 --startTime 1230768000 --endTime 1272808000 –inmem --outputTime <path to output folder>/scalability/taxi-in-memory.txt
+release/RasterJoin --nIter 10 --joinType raster --backendIndexName <path to data folder>/taxi/taxi_full_index --polygonList <path to data folder>/polys/nyc_polys.txt --polygonDataset neigh --locAttrib 1 --nAttrib 2 --startTime 1230768000 --endTime 1272808000 –inmem --outputTime <path to output folder>/scalability/taxi-in-memory.txt

+Here the join is performed 10 times and filtering constraints are applied.

+release/RasterJoin.exe --nIter 4 --joinType hybrid --indexRes 1024 --backendIndexName <path to data folder>/taxi/taxi_full_index --locAttrib 1 --polygonList <path to data folder>/polys/nyc-polygons.txt --polygonDataset 16384 --startTime 1230768000 --endTime 1272808000

+This command runs the hybrid raster join using the synthetic polygon dataset having 16384 polygons.
+The resolution of the index created on the polygons is 1024.
+Replacing "hybrid" with "index" will execute the baseline index-based join.

 ### CPU Join
 The source code for the CPU baseline (both single-core and parallel).